abellaismail7/abellaismail7.github.io/_posts/2022-03-05-1337-what-we-do-wrong.md

 Some students never heard of allowed features in c like struct/enums/union ...;

-Investing some time learning the practical C will help you write tests faster saving some time.
+Investing some time learning the practical C will help you write tests faster saving you some time.

-### Learn Web side by side with C
-Web develpement one of the most important skills you should have here in Morocco As FZ (Staff at khouribga) mentioned in BocalStandUp.

 ### Never use write directly (or waste your time)
-Prevent student from using stdio functions is just genuis idea. cuz we have functions like open, read and write ... but using write directly is a bad idea cuz it's error-prone, cuz we developers like to make dump mistakes. for me I like to use `ft_putstrfd(int fd, char *s)`.
+Prevent students from using stdio functions is just a genuis idea. while we have functions like open, read and write that are intract directly with system ... but using write directly is a bad idea cuz it's error-prone, we developers like to make dump mistakes. for me I like to use `ft_putstrfd(int fd, char *s)`.

-### Programming is your wife, you are always wrong.
+### Programming is like mariage, you are always wrong.
-You can insult iMac and c as you can, but most of the time you doing something wrong. we are using c89 compile with gcc which is one of the most mature projects. written by genuis people so It's more likely you doing it wrong.
+You can insult iMac and c as you can, but most of the time you doing something wrong. we are using c89 compiled using gcc which is one of the most mature projects. written by genuis people so It's more likely you doing it wrong.

 ### Once it works don't touch it mindset.